PECOS-packages/PECOS/design/instr-program-architecture.md

 boundary is proven by a consumer, PHIR becomes the preferred general compiler route rather than growing `InstrGraph` into a general IR.

-QIR or quantum MLIR dialect exports should consume PHIR or `ProtocolPhysicalPlan`, not reimplement QEC planning.
+QIR or quantum MLIR dialect exports should consume PHIR or `ProtocolProgram`, not reimplement QEC implementation expansion.
 Their exact role depends on whether they can preserve hierarchy, measurement identity, control, and scheduling constraints required by a selected backend.

 ## Guppy/HUGR import